 Some information contained in the result is not useful in constructing a fingerprint.
 For example, suppose the fingerprint were to include the line number where the result was located, and suppose that after the baseline was constructed, a developer inserted additional lines of code above that location.
 Then in the next run, the result would occur on a different line, the computed fingerprint would change, and the result management system would erroneously report it as a new result.

-A result management system SHOULD NOT include an absolute line number (or an absolute byte location in a binary file) in its fingerprint computation.
+A result management system SHOULD NOT include an absolute line number (or an absolute byte location in a binary artifact) in its fingerprint computation.

-A result management system SHALL NOT include non-deterministic file format elements (Appendix F, §F.2) in its fingerprint computation.

-A result management system SHALL NOT include non-deterministic absolute URIs (Appendix F, §F.4) in its fingerprint computation.
+NOTE: The inclusion of non-deterministic file format elements (Appendix F, §F.2) or non-deterministic absolute URIs (Appendix F, §F.4) in the fingerprint computation will compromise the usefulness of fingerprints for distinguishing logically identical from logically distinct results.

 It is difficult to devise an algorithm that constructs a truly stable fingerprint for a result.
-Fortunately, for practical purposes, the fingerprint does need to be absolutely stable; it only needs to be stable enough to reduce the number of results that are erroneously reported as “new” to a low enough level that the development team can manage the erroneously reported results without too much effort.
+Fortunately, for practical purposes, the fingerprint does not need to be absolutely stable; it only needs to be stable enough to reduce the number of results that are erroneously reported as “new” to a low enough level that the development team can manage the erroneously reported results without too much effort.

 (Informative) Use of SARIF by log file viewers

-It is frequently useful for an end user to view the results produced by an analysis tool in the context of the programming artifacts in which they occur.
+It is frequently useful for an end user to view the results produced by an analysis tool in the context of the artifacts in which they occur.
 A log file viewer is a program that allows an end user to do this.

 Typically, the user opens a log file in the viewer, which presents a list of the results in the log file.
 When the user selects a result from the list, the viewer displays the source code from the file specified in the result, and displays information about the result in the vicinity of the region where the result occurred.
 For example, the viewer might interleave result information between lines of source code.